fermarsan/aixt/docs/Microchip/PIC16/PIC16F8x/quickref.md

 - PIC16F84
 - PIC16F84A

-**NOTE:** This PIC16F8x microcontroller only has digital outputs and digital inputs
+**NOTE:** This PIC16F8x microcontrollers only has digital outputs and digital inputs

 ## Delay